 We've tested 262 headsets and below are our recommendations for the best sounding headphones you can buy in 2018.
 See also our recommendations for the best headphones for music, the best bass headphones, and the best studio headphones.

 The best sounding headphones that we've measured so far are the Sennheiser HD 800 S. If they’re within your budget and you have a good amp, they are an excellent recommendation for pure critical listening.
 They’re comfortable enough to wear for extended listening sessions, and their build quality feels durable and very high-end.

-However, like most open-back headphones, they are sensitive to noisy environments and leak a lot so by design, they won't be the most versatile headphones.
+Like most open-back headphones, they are sensitive to noisy environments and leak a lot, so by design, they won't be the most versatile headphones.
 They also do not pack as much bass compared to closed-back critical listening headphones or some of the planar magnetic models by HiFiMan.

-Overall, the HD 800 S are the best choice for critical listening if you have the budget.
+Overall, the HD 800 S are the best audiophile headphones if you have the budget.

 Also, the HiFiMan pack a bit more bass, and overall they deliver a balanced audio reproduction that sounds great with any track you throw at them.
 Their build quality is also better than the similarly designed Edition X, making them the best HiFiMan model for critical listening that we've tested so far.
 As long as their build quality holds up, and they do not develop any major defects or quality control issues, then they're a great choice for any audiophile and a slightly better value for your money than the Sennheiser.
 Overall, they're one of the best sounding headphones we've tested.